Attributes are the items of data that are used in machine learning. Attributes are also referred as variables, fields, or predictors.

 Categorical attributes have values that identify a finite number of discrete categories or classes.
 There is no implicit order associated with the values.
 Some categoricals are binary: they have only two possible values, such as yes or no, or male or female.
 Other categoricals are multi-class: they have more than two values, such as small, medium, and large.

 VARCHAR2 as categorical by default, however these columns may also be identified as columns of unstructured data (text).
-Oracle Data Mining interprets columns of
+OML4SQL interprets columns of

 DM_NESTED_CATEGORICALS as categorical.
 Columns of

 The target of a classification model is categorical.
 (If the target of a classification model is numeric, it is interpreted as categorical.)
 The target of a regression model is numerical.
 The target of an attribute importance model is either categorical or numerical.

 Learn about model signature and the data types that are considered in the build data.

 The model signature is the set of data attributes that are used to build a model.
 Some or all of the attributes in the signature must be present for scoring.
 The model accounts for any missing columns on a best-effort basis.
 If columns with the same names but different data types are present, the model attempts to convert the data type.
 If extra, unused columns are present, they are disregarded.

 The model signature does not necessarily include all the columns in the build data.
 Algorithm-specific criteria can cause the model to ignore certain columns.
 Other columns can be eliminated by transformations.
 Only the data attributes actually used to build the model are included in the signature.